-The displacement crisis in Somalia is a complex and multifaceted issue.
-It is caused by a combination of factors, including conflict and climatic shocks.
-This displacement is often characterized with protection risks1 faced by the displaced populations.
-With particular focus on Kismaayo district, the main drivers of displacement include conflict and drought as per the Protection and Return Monitoring Network (PRMN)2 in Somalia as of October, before the occurrence of El Niño / flooding.
-This Protection Analysis Update brings attention to the prevalent protection risks currently being faced by the populations in Kismaayo district, and is as below:
+The displacement crisis in Somalia is complex and multifaceted, driven by conflict and climatic shocks.
+This displacement is often characterized with protection risksi faced by the displaced populations.
+With particular focus on Kismaayo district, the main drivers of displacement include conflict and drought as per the Protection and Return Monitoring Network (PRMN)ii in Somalia as of October, before the occurrence of El Niño flooding.
+The most prevalent protection risks currently being faced by the populations in Kismaayo district are:

-- Risk 1: Discrimination and stigmatization, denial of resources, opportunities, services and/or humanitarian access - Risk 2: Forced recruitment and association of children in armed forces and groups. - Risk 3: Gender Based Violence
+- Risk 1: Discrimination and stigmatization, denial of resources, opportunities, services and/or humanitarian access. - Risk 2: Forced recruitment and association of children in armed forces and groups. - Risk 3: Gender based violence. - Risk 4: Child and forced family separation.